 Insider threat also pose a to an organization and bring your own device facilitates their operations.
 Mobile devices make it easier for malicious employees to access the company’s network and pilfer sensitive data.

-Various technological solutions can help mitigate cybersecurity risks, particularly in environments where BYOD (Bring Your Own Device) policies are in place.
+Various technological solutions can help reduce cybersecurity risks, especially in environments with BYOD (Bring Your Own Device) policies.
 Here are some key solutions:

 Overcoming BYOD Security Risks